developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-LEDParams/index.md

 ###onTime

 The number of milliseconds for the LED to be ON while it's flashing.
 Default value assigned is 0.
-The supported values are 0ms to 2550ms.
+The supported values are 0ms to 2550ms for RS6000.
- Behavior is undefined for any other value.
+ Note: The behavior is undefined for any other value outside the range on RS6000.

 **Type:**